01Contact Your Local Housing Authority

 05Buy a Home With an Individual Development Account (IDA)

-An Individual Development Account is a matched savings account, usually set up by a community organization, for the purpose of helping low-to-mid income families save money toward the purchase of a home, education costs, or financing a small business.
+An Individual Development Account is a matched savings account, usually set up by a community organization, to help low-to-mid income families save money toward the purchase of a home, education costs, or financing a small business.
 In some cases, organizations that offer IDAs will match your savings dollar for dollar.
 You can find out which organizations in your area offer IDAs through the Corporation for Economic Development.
 Be sure to pay attention to the fine print, though, as there may be restrictions on how much you must save, where you purchase a home, or when.